kristinbranson/notes/LargeNotLanguageModelNotes.md

 **Robotics** Real robot - observations are camera images and robot state, with actions that are a mix of continuous and discrete.

+### Tokenization

+Each time point is represented by a sequence of tokens.
+If there are text inputs, these come first -- the tokens representing each word-piece observed.
+These are in the range \[0,32000).
+These are embedded into a continuous embedding space via a look-up table.

 ### Data sets